c99koder/m5stickc-aerogarden/README.md

 ## Home Assistant

-Home Assistant automatically discovers the sensors using [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/).
-I created 2 helper entities to control the LCD backlight and LED.
-The helper entity states are published to MQTT topics using [Node-RED](https://nodered.org/).
-Home Assistant automations can be used to turn the LCD off during the night, or turn the LED on when the water level is low.
+Home Assistant automatically discovers the sensors when the device connects to the network.
+I created a helper entity to control the LCD backlight.
+Home Assistant automations can be used to turn the LCD off during the night or adjust the level based on ambient room lighting.

 ![HomeAssistant](github/homeassistant.png)